Borgdude/christian_geeks/README.md

-# Chirstian Geeks Website
+# Christian Geeks Website
-A website for the Chirstian Geeks Discord server
+A website for the Christian Geeks Discord server